 - I then parboil them covered in plenty of water in a large saucepan.
 I do this until they are seriously soft around the edges.
 This takes about 8 minutes on a medium heat.
 Care does need to be taken here as you do not want them to be too soft right the way through otherwise they will break completely up when you shake them.
 So I keep checking how soft they are after 5 minutes with a fork.

-- Whilst your potatoes are parboiling put your large roasting tray and fat in your hot oven.
+- Whilst your potatoes are parboiling put your large roasting tray and oil in your hot oven.
 It needs to be in the oven at least 10 minutes before the potatoes go into it.
+I like to use a reusable liner on my tray to stop the potatoes from sticking to the tray.
+See notes.

 - Drain the potatoes carefully in a colander and leave for 5 minutes to lose most of the steam.

-- Tip them back into the saucepan and cover with the lid.
+- Shake in the colander or tip them back into the saucepan and cover with the lid.
 Shake with your hand on top of the lid for about 5 seconds.
 Have a look in and see if the edges are fluffy enough.
 Repeat if not.

 - Remove your roasting tray carefully and place on top of a medium heat just to keep the heat on the go.
 If this is too difficult then just work quickly on a work surface.
 Obviously the tin will be crazy hot and the fat will spit so take the necessary precautions to protect your work top and yourself.